 - Drinking a cup of hot water and lemon is also an ideal way to start your day.

-- Make sure your bed is fit for purpose.
-Now’s the time to take a closer look at your bed and see if it’s affecting your night-time rest and daytime energy levels.
+- Make sure your bed (base and mattress) is fit for purpose.
+Now’s the time to take a closer look at your bed.
+Is it affecting your night-time rest and daytime energy levels?
 If you’re uncomfortable in bed, you won’t sleep as well and you may feel tired in the morning.

 - If you find it harder to get out of bed in the early part of the week, you may be suffering from what’s called ‘social jet lag’.
-By sleeping in at the weekend, our body clocks re-set so when the alarm clock goes off early on a Monday morning, it leaves us too tired for the working week – and it can take up to mid-week before we feel any less groggy.
+By sleeping in at the weekend, our body clocks reset.
+So, when the alarm clock goes off early on a Monday morning, it leaves us too tired for the working week.
+It can then take up to mid-week before we feel any less groggy.
 Immediate effects of ‘social jet lag’ include poorer memory and reaction times – definitely not a good start to a working week!

-Getting a good night’s sleep is not only good for your health and wellbeing but it helps you wake up in a morning.
-Continue to practice good ‘sleep hygiene’ such as keeping regular hours for bedtime and wake time, putting a wind down routine in place, looking at your bedroom environment and assessing your lifestyle habits (diet, exercise, work etc).
+Getting a good night’s sleep is not only good for your health and wellbeing, but it helps you wake up in the morning.
+Continue to practice good ‘sleep hygiene’.
+This includes keeping regular hours for bedtime and wake time and putting a wind-down routine in place.
+Look at your bedroom environment and assess your lifestyle habits (diet, exercise, work etc.).

 Remember, it’s quite normal to feel more tired over winter.
 However, if you feel quite lethargic it can be a sign of more serious winter depression, known medically as seasonal affective disorder (SAD).
 See your GP if you think this is you.